Truncated Variational Expectation Maximization: Discussion

-\paragraph{Autonomous and General Purpose (`Black Box') Inference and Learning.} Other than providing a general procedure to develop a learning algorithm for a specific generative model of interest, TV-EM is also of relevance for the field of autonomous machine learning, which recently attracted a lot of attention \citep[][]{RezendeMohamed2015,TranEtAl2015,RanganathEtAl2015,HernandezEtAl2016}.
+\paragraph{Relation to Sampling.} While standard variational EM procedures are typically regarded as being deterministic, TV-EM shares many properties with stochastic (i.e., sampling based) EM approaches.
+Like sampling approaches, TV-EM approximates probabilities (in our case posteriors) by a set of states in hidden space, and these states are then used to compute expectation values.
+Indeed, one option to realize concrete TV-EM optimizations is to suggest new states for $\KK$ by sampling from appropriate distributions (Sec.\,\ref{SecSampling}).
+TV-EM also shares with sampling that the accuracy of the approximation is only limited by computational demand.
+In the limit of infinite computational resources both sampling and TV-EM converge to EM with exact E-steps.
+The same can not be said about standard variational approaches like mean-field or Gaussian.
+TV-EM distinguishes itself from sampling, however, by being a variational approach that optimizes a free energy using variational distributions.
+While truncated approximations {\em can} make use of sampling as part of their optimization, sampling is just one option and other procedures like selection functions or other deterministic procedure (compare Sec.\,\ref{SecMixtureModels}) can be applied.
+Also the distributions that are used to suggest states for $\KK$ are not limited to posterior distributions as also other (potentially easier to use) distributions can be sufficiently efficient in providing samples which increase the truncated free energy.
+While these are all points of difference, the fact that both TV-EM and sampling are approximating posteriors based on finite sets of hidden states, makes TV-EM the variational approximation that is most closely related to sampling.
+Also other combinations of variational approaches and sampling have been investigated (see discussion of `black box' approaches below) but none directly treats samples as variational parameters. \paragraph{Autonomous and General Purpose (`Black Box') Inference and Learning.} Other than providing a general procedure to develop a learning algorithm for a specific generative model of interest, TV-EM is also of relevance for the field of autonomous machine learning, which recently attracted a lot of attention \citep[][]{RezendeMohamed2015,TranEtAl2015,RanganathEtAl2015,HernandezEtAl2016}.
 The goal of this field of study is to provide procedures that minimize expert intervention in the generation and application of learning and inference algorithms.
 Typically, user intervention is required for a number of steps in the process of developing a concrete learning algorithm for a given model.
 Both standard variational approaches and standard sampling have to overcome different analytical and practical computational challenges.
 A factored variational EM approach, for instance, first has to choose a specific form for the variational distributions, and then requires a potentially significant effort to derive update equations for their variational parameters.
 Instead, TV-EM does not require additional analytical steps for variational E-step equations, expectation values are computed directly based on the variational states.
 Also in case of sampling, deriving, e.g., an efficient sampler requires additional and potentially highly non-trivial analytical work.
 On the other hand, the optimization of $\KK$ for TV-EM may require additional efforts.
 For previous truncated approximations, the construction of $\KK$ using preselection was model dependent (see Sec\,\ref{SecSampling}).
 However, given the novel results of this work, previous model specific constructions can be replaced by a general purpose optimization of $\KK$.
 If such an optimization is provided, then TV-E-steps are obtained which just use the joint probability of the generative model under consideration.
 For the M-step, a similar model independence can be achieved, e.g., by using automatic differentiation techniques, which are continuously further developed.
 The explicit form of TV-EM in Sec.\,\ref{SecExplicitForm} makes all the requirements of the algorithms very explicit and salient.